sumeetpatil72006-design/omu-demo/README.md

 # omu-demo
-this is a beggining code as a begginer
+this is a beggining code as a begginer.